chadwhitacre/openpath/_posts/2024-10-14-leadership-and-power-in-open-source.md

 It's hard for me to fault this.
 Personally, I can't stand WordPress as a software product.
 It really frustrates me every time I have to use it.
 So I don't, for the most part.
-That's me opting out of Matt's world.
+That's me opting out of Matt's power.
 If I did love WordPress and didn't like what Matt is doing, I would think about contributing to a fork.
 He's right that Open Source provides a meaningful check-and-balance that, e.g., Mark Zuckerberg does not have.
 David finds this to be "[uncharted